There is no doubt that cycling has gained popularity in the past 5 years as more and more people are getting on the bike.

 You probably won’t need to do this often unless you hit a pothole hard during your rides.

-Ideally you want to have a quick glance of your wheels weekly.
+Ideally, you want to have a glance at your wheels weekly.
 Check if any of the spokes are loose or bent.

 Spin the wheels and observe if they’re spinning true and not wobbling around.